How to Explore the Effect of Doing Something? (Part 2)

 What if the analyst takes the simple difference between the monthly spending by customers who accepted the shopper’s cards and who did not?
 This naive estimate (i.e., the simple difference) of the causal effect can be broken down as the following:

 Naive Estimate = Causal Effect (the green arrow) + Spurious Correlation (induced by the red arrows)

 It should be evident that we need to remove the spurious correlation to recover the causal effect.
 If we can successfully do that, we are more likely to get an unbiased estimate of the treatment effect.

 Conditional Apples-to-Apples Comparison 🍎v🍎

 For simplicity, let’s further pretend that there are only three income groups among the customers.
-These groups are: customers with annual household income of 1) $50,000, 2) $75,000, and 3) $100,000.
+These groups are: customers with an annual household income of 1) $50,000, 2) $75,000, and 3) $100,000.
 If income is the only factor that differentiates our treatment and control groups, comparing customers within the same income group will be a kind of “apples-to-apples” comparison.
 Why?
-Because, as the analyst figured out based on her background research, other than income, on average, there is no other factor/characteristic which is different between the two groups.
+Because as the analyst figured out, based on her background research, other than income, on average, there is no other factor/characteristic which is different between the two groups.